incertae-sedis/cavatica/README.md

 run "pubmed.gel";
 run "pmc.gel";
 ```

-* generates the multitool-pubmed.tsv and multitool-pmc.tsv files
+* Mango Graph Studio identifies multi-term authors and saves their subnetwork in **multitool-pubmed.tsv** and **multitool-pmc.tsv**

-Print out the transition table by running **basicrun2.sh**
+From the multitool network files, calculate and print out the transition table by running **basicrun2.sh**

 ```
 $ ./basicrun2.sh